mad-lab-fau/mad-cookiecutter/ds-base/{{cookiecutter.project_slug}}/README.md

 ├── data  # The main data folder.
 This is ignored in the `.gitignore` by default.
 |
 |   pyproject.toml  # The required python dependencies for the project
-|   poetry.lock  # The frozen python dependencies to reproduce exact results
+|   uv.lock  # The frozen python dependencies to reproduce exact results
 |
 ```